Umbra SAR Constellation

 Overview

-The Umbra constellation is planned to contain 32 satellites, with its first, Umbra-01 launching in June 2021.
+The Umbra constellation is planned to contain 32 satellites, with its first, Umbra-01 launched in June 2021.
+The constellation also includes tandem pairs designed to enable advanced imaging modes, and is being scaled to increase coverage, revisit frequency, and data availability.
 SAR instruments use a powerful active remote sensing technology that can image through the cover of night, clouds, smoke, and rain, unlike optical instruments which are limited to unobstructed sunlit conditions.
-This grants SAR imagery the capability to monitor changes persistently and reliably.
-3) 16)
+This all-weather, all-illumination capability allows the mission to deliver reliable, persistent monitoring and change detection across a wide range of environments supporting intelligence, environmental, and operational decision-making with high-resolution SAR products integrated into commercial and government workflows.
+1) 2) 17) 3) 16) 21)

 Spacecraft